mrrfv/open-android-backup/README.md

 The following data types are only viewable by opening the backup archive with 7-Zip and cannot be auto-restored to a device at the moment.

-- SMS Messages (exported in CSV format)
+- SMS Messages (exported in CSV format - MMS attachments not saved)
 - Call Logs (exported into a text file)

 These things are the majority of what most people would want to keep safe, but everybody has different expectations and requirements, so suggestions are welcome.